Whether you hope to vacation or staycation this summer, museums are among the many easy ways you can keep costs down.

 - Association of Science-Technology Centers’ ASTC Travel Passport Program

-To learn about other freebies for your summer vacation or staycation, check out:
+To learn about other freebies for your summer vacation or staycation, check out “9 Travel Freebies You Can Enjoy in 2019.”

 What’s your favorite free museum, or your favorite way to visit museums for free?
-Share your thoughts in our Forums.
-It’s a place where you can swap questions and answers on money-related matters, life hacks and ingenious ways to save.
+Share your thoughts in a comment below or at MoneyTalksNews on Facebook, where you can swap questions and answers on money-related matters, life hacks and ingenious ways to save.